keithbsmiley-other/emilysite/_posts/2020-10-26-fad-diets-and-macros.md

 > It's okay if you screw up, and eat the "wrong" thing.

-And if you do screw up, and eat the "wrong" thing---like a snickers bar or whatever it happens to be---that doesn't mean you skip dinner because you used up your calories.[^35] All that does is rob your body of desperately needed nutrients.
+And if you do screw up, and eat the "wrong" thing---like a Snickers bar or whatever it happens to be---that doesn't mean you skip dinner because you used up your calories.[^35] All that does is rob your body of desperately needed nutrients.

 It's okay if you screw up, and eat the "wrong" thing.